jigglycrumb/epaper-display/README.md

 1. Flash [dietpi](https://dietpi.com) to an SD card
 2. Connect Raspberry Pi with HAT & display, insert SD and boot
-3. SSH in with user dietpi
+3. SSH in with user `dietpi`
-4. In ~, clone Waveshare e-Paper repo from https://github.com/waveshare/e-Paper
+4. In the home folder, clone Waveshare e-Paper repo from https://github.com/waveshare/e-Paper
 5. Clone this repo or download and extract it to:
     `/home/dietpi/e-Paper/RaspberryPi_JetsonNano/python`